 Organisations that must notify of pesticide use

-- Public authorities, including State government departments, local councils and county councils must give the public notice that they intend to use pesticides in outdoor public places such as parks and ovals and in public places near sensitive places such as childcare centres and hospitals.
+- Public authorities, including State government departments, local councils, county councils and electricity network State owned corporations must give the public notice that they intend to use pesticides in outdoor public places such as parks and ovals and in public places near sensitive places such as childcare centres and hospitals.
 From 1 July 2018 this will also include NSW universities.

 - Property managers and strata managers who engage a pest management technician must give residents notice that they intend to apply pesticides in the common areas of multiple occupancy residential complexes.